Cycle Japan

 • By travelling on this trip, you’ll directly support our Intrepid Foundation partner, World Bicycle Relief.
 Donations provide school kids, health workers, and farmers in far-out areas with bicycles that provide access to education, healthcare, and income.

-While the cycling distances on this trip are relatively short (anywhere from 10 to 80km / 6-50 miles of cycling each day) the terrain of the Gifu Prefecture is naturally hilly and the climate can vary dramatically.
-Most people with a reasonable level of fitness will enjoy the trip, but remember we will always have the support vehicle on hand if you need to take a break for an hour or a day.
+• While the cycling distances on this trip are relatively short (anywhere from 10 to 80 km / 6 to 50 miles of cycling each day) the terrain of the Gifu Prefecture is naturally hilly and the climate can vary dramatically.
+Most people with a reasonable level of fitness will enjoy the trip, but you will always have the support vehicle on hand if you need to take a break for an hour or a day.
 To complete this trip it is important that you are confident and competent in riding a bicycle, both solo and in a group environment.
 While we always aim to ride to our next accommodation, outside of the main cities a support vehicle will also be with you at all times.
-Please note that the maximum number of cyclists we can fit in the support vehicle is 4.
+In Japan, we can fit a maximum of four cyclists in the support vehicle.
 On this trip we have a single leader that rides with the group, and another that drives the support vehicle (acting as a back-marker where needed).
+Where the vehicle cannot travel directly with the cyclists (e.g. a cyclists-only path) your leader will assign a person from the group to act as a back-marker.
 If you feel like doing all the riding but with less effort we have the option of hiring an electric bike (e-bike) on this trip.
 Limited sizes are available so book quickly!
+When we aren't cycling on this trip, we primarily use public transport, which is efficient and convenient in Japan.
+Please pack light and compact as you will be expected to transport your luggage between train stations and to hotels, which can include going up and down multiple flights of stairs in crowded areas.
+Double rooms in Japanese hotels can be smaller than you may be used to (e.g. 20 sqm).
+Every effort will be made to accommodate double room requests.
+However, during busy periods, there may be occasions when we are unable to offer a double room, so a twin room will be provided.

 Departing